CP1404/Practicals/prac_05/README.md

     decides when it's finished) ... then the reviewer would close the pull request.
-    In our simplified version of this process, you can just **Merge the pull request** now (add a comment if you want):
+    In our simplified version of this process, you can just **Merge the pull request** now (add a comment if you want).
+    This merge replaces what was in the master branch with what is in the prac_05_feedback branch.
     ![GitHub Merge Pull Request](../images/05image13.png)
-    GitHub will tell you that the feedback branch can be deleted.
+    GitHub will tell you that the prac_05_feedback branch can be deleted.
-    You're welcome to delete it.
+    You're welcome to delete it (both on GitHub and locally).

 7. Now the master branch has been updated on GitHub (remote), but not locally.
-    In PyCharm, switch back to the local master branch by clicking in the footer where it shows the branch:
+    In PyCharm, *switch back to the local master branch* by clicking in the footer where it shows the branch:
     ![PyCharm change branch](../images/05image14.png)

 8.  **Pull** your changes from master (remote) to update your local repo:
     **VCS > Git > Pull** then click **Pull**.
+    You should now be on your local master branch and see all your up-to-date work.

 All done!